Aquilegia coerulea: Varieties

 There are four widely accepted varieties of Aquilegia coerulea according to Plants of the World Online, World Flora Online, and World Plants.
 Though World Plants additionally lists Aquilegia coerulea var. daileyae Eastw. as valid as does the USDA Natural Resources Conservation Service (NRCS) PLANTS database.
 However, in the Intermountain Flora Volume Two, Part A published in 2012 the authors only recognized two varieties, coerulea and ochroleuca.
-They wrote of the other varieties, "To us, the sizes of the spurs, stamens, and petals are too variable to sort into meaningul varieties."
+They wrote of the other varieties, "To us, the sizes of the spurs, stamens, and petals are too variable to sort into meaningful varieties."

 Aquilegia coerulea var. alpina

 This variety was scientifically described by the botanist Aven Nelson in 1896.
 It is known by the common name of Colorado alpine columbine.
 Though botanical writers such as Robert Nold doubt the validity of the variety.
-It differs from the other varieties by having much smaller petal blades, only 13–17 millimeters instead of 19–28 millimeters.
+It differs from the other varieties by having much smaller petal blades, only 1.3–1.7 centimeters instead of 1.9–2.8 centimeters.
 It grows on open rocky slopes in the state of Wyoming at elevations of 2100-3500 m.
 It always has pale blue sepals and flowers from June to August.
 NatureServe has not evaluated the variety since 2001, but at that time they listed it as vulnerable (T3), but they also list it as possibly extirpated from Wyoming and with an unevaluated status in Utah.